-The Philippines has tax treaties with several countries.
+The Philippines has tax treaties with several countries/territories.
 Under these tax treaties, capital gains derived by residents of the other contracting states from the alienation of properties (other than immovable properties) are not taxable in the Philippines.

 What are the general deductions from income allowed in the Philippines?

 Net taxable income is determined by deducting the allowable deductions from gross income.
-For individual taxpayers who earn solely compensation income, they are entitled to deduct from their gross earnings the PHP 90,000 maximum exclusion of their 13th month pay and other benefits.
+For individual taxpayers who earn solely compensation income, they are entitled to deduct from their gross earnings the PHP90,000 maximum exclusion of their 13th month pay and other benefits.

-Individuals deriving business income are allowed to deduct all the ordinary and necessary expenses paid or incurred in carrying on or which are directly attributable to the carrying on of the development, management, operation, and/or conduct of his/her trade, business, or profession.
+Individuals deriving business income are allowed to deduct all the ordinary and necessary expenses paid or incurred in carrying on or which are directly attributable to the carrying on of the development, management, operation, and/or conduct of their trade, business, or profession.